 Setting the standards leads to safety

-Some items may endanger the safety of an aircraft or persons on board it.
-The air transportation of these dangerous materials can either be forbidden or restricted.
-IATA leads industry efforts to ensure the safe handling of dangerous goods in air shipping.
+Some items may endanger the safety of an aircraft or persons on board, and these dangerous materials can either be forbidden or restricted for air transport.
+IATA leads industry efforts to ensure the safe transport of dangerous goods by air.
 We provide a great variety of technical knowledge, products, services and training solutions, tailored to satisfy industry needs.

-The definition of standards for documentation, handling and training, as well as their promotion and use, contributed to achieving a very high degree of safety in the transportation of dangerous goods by air.
+The development of standards for documentation, handling and training, as well as the promotion and use, contributed to achieving a very high degree of safety in the transport of dangerous goods by air.

 Dangerous Goods Regulations

-2022 UPDATES: IATA Manuals include all necessary information about new regulations taking effect as of January 1, 2022 and how they impact the shipment and handling of air cargo.
-Learn more
+2024 UPDATES: IATA manuals include all necessary information about new regulations taking effect as of January 1, 2024 and how they impact the shipment and handling of air cargo.
+Learn more about 2024 updates

-- Download the DGR 62nd Edition Appendix H - EN (pdf)
+Download the Dangerous Goods Training Guidance – EN (pdf)

 Dangerous Goods Community